Oral Mouth Care & Mucositis Treatment

 For more information from eviQ, a free online cancer treatment resource, click on the following links:

-If you are here in Perth, Rokeby Dental Surgery and Implant CentreĀ have a Cancer Support Service, providing mouth care and advice before, during and after cancer treatment.
+If you are here in Perth, Rokeby Dental Surgery and Implant Centre have a Cancer Support Service, providing mouth care and advice before, during and after cancer treatment.
 You can contact them directly or via a referral from your oncology team.

-HOPEĀ Recommendations
+HOPE Recommendations

-For everyday oral hygiene,Ā Oral7® offer a range of products including mouthwash, toothpaste and gel to help maintain and protect the health of your mouth.
-Their products are alcohol free (so don't sting or cause dryness) and contain enzymes similar to our saliva which helps to protect the mouth from infection.Ā Denta-Medā¢Ā also offers a mouth gel and convenient mouth spray, which canĀ comfort and soothe sore and uncomfortable mouths.
-Using a very soft toothbrush such as theĀ Curaprox CS Surgical ToothbrushĀ can also help to prevent any further damage to the mouth.
+For everyday oral hygiene, Oral7® offer a range of products including mouthwash, toothpaste and gel to help maintain and protect the health of your mouth.
+Their products are alcohol free (so don't sting or cause dryness) and contain enzymes similar to our saliva which helps to protect the mouth from infection.
+Denta-Med™ also offers a mouth gel and convenient mouth spray, which can comfort and soothe sore and uncomfortable mouths.
+Using a very soft toothbrush such as the Curasept Specialist Surgical Toothbrush can also help to prevent any further damage to the mouth.

-A good lip moisturiser is also a good idea to nourish and moisturise the skin on our lips as itās thinner than the skin on the rest of our bodies.
-We likeĀ PURE Papaya Lips as it also contains a natural wax that helps to protect the lips.Ā
+A good lip moisturiser is also a good idea to nourish and moisturise the skin on our lips as it’s thinner than the skin on the rest of our bodies.
+We like Daisy Cow Lip Balm as it helps to relieve dry lips as well as protect the lips.

 If you are having treatment with a chemotherapy agent, there is also international guidelines suggesting the use of cryotherapy (or sucking on ice) to help prevent mouth ulcers and other symptoms associated with oral mucositis.
-Many chemotherapy units will have ice blocks on hand, however, our Hydralyte® ice blocks are also a good option to have on hand in the freezer around treatment days, as a bonus they keep you well hydrated!
+Many chemotherapy units will have ice blocks on hand, however, Hydralyte®ice blocks are also a good option to have on hand in the freezer around treatment days, as a bonus they keep you well hydrated!

 Oral Care Package: FAQs